electronics engineering Herald

 But bear in mind - Assembly language (or machine language) is the one which gives fastest and compact code.
 Basically assembly language is used in these two things.

-· The first is for when you need to access hardware.
+The first is for when you need to access hardware.
 Writing routines to interact with the hardware can be easier and cleaner than the equivalent operation in C. It is not difficult to export the assembly routines to make them callable from C or some other language, so you can get the advantage of having precise control over the hardware without having to write your entire program in assembly.

-· The other thing assembly is good for is optimizing certain parts of a program.
+The other thing assembly is good for is optimizing certain parts of a program.
 If you have an extremely time critical routine that is called a lot, then it makes sense to go through it with a fine toothed comb and choke every possible cycle out of it.
 You have to look at the speed gain and compare it to the time you spent optimizing the code.
 If you spent three hours optimizing a routine, and you only get a 2 microsecond speed gain, then you have to call that routine billions of times to make it worthwhile.
 In most cases, it's simply not worth the effort.
 Embedded applications and DSP are areas where hand optimization might make a significant difference, but unless you doing some extreme number crunching on a PC, it's probably not worth it.

 Other than these two things assembly language does not play much role in embedded systems.
 There are some extreme cases where the complete windows programming is done in assembly.
 This just shows how much complexity a person can handle and remember this can not be done by next (other) guy.

 Ok now we are little bit into the embedded systems.
 At this point it would be ideal to have some hardware/ assembler/ compiler to play with.
-We would provide some of the example hardware which we would be using (it would be better if you have them and keep trying the next sections/ examples).
+We would provide some of the example hardware which we would be using (it would be better if you have them and keep trying the next modules/sections with examples).
 Otherwise it will be like hearing a nice story and forgetting everything.

 Kits to buy to practice this course: